dinesh3456/ERC4626-UNISWAP-PROJECT/README.md

 2. Install dependencies using `npm install`.
 3. Deploy the contracts using the deployment script.
 4. Run tests using `npx hardhat test`.

-## Conclusion

-This documentation provides an overview of the ERC-4626 Uniswap project, its structure, and how to interact with it.
-For further details, refer to the individual contract files and the README.md for additional context.